arslanejz-us/zoom-drag-card-builder-short-feature-focused-zoom-drag-adjust-Font-sizeas-well/README.md

-# Interactive Card Designer with Fabric.js & Interact.js
+# Artwork ( Zoom, drag, focused, zoom drag, adjust Font sizeas well )   Fabric.js & Interact.js
 This project is a **custom member card designer** built with **Fabric.js** and **Interact.js**, allowing users to dynamically edit, position, and style content in real time.
 It’s designed for use within a web interface (e.g., WordPress or standalone JS app).

 ---